InfyOmLabs/infy-tracker/README.md

 ## Support Us

-We have created [14+ Laravel packages](https://github.com/InfyOmLabs) which got over 2M+ Downloads so far.
-We invested a lot of resources into creating these packages and maintaining them.
+We have created [14+ Laravel packages](https://github.com/InfyOmLabs) and invested a lot of resources into creating these all packages and maintaining them.

 You can support us by either sponsoring us or buying one of our paid products.
 Or help us by spreading the word about us on social platforms via tweets and posts.